-Sustainability is at the heart of Dilham Hall Farm and Retreats.
-With a focus on conservation and a profound respect for the natural environment, Luke and Louise Paterson have worked hard to make their business sustainable.
-In a 2020 carbon footprint assessment, Dilham Hall Farm and Retreats was shown to be carbon negative (-634 tonnes).
+With a focus on conservation and a profound respect for the natural environment, Luke and Louise Paterson have worked hard to make their whole business sustainable – both farming and agritourism.
+They are really proud that in the latest (November 2022) carbon footprint assessment, Dilham Hall Farm and Retreats was shown to be carbon negative (-701 tonnes).

-Two of the farm’s main crops are maize and rye, which are supplied to a local anaerobic digestion plant.
-These energy crops produce enough green energy to power 6,000 homes every year.
+The farm’s main crop is maize to supply anaerobic digestion plants.
+Dilham Hall alone produces enough green energy to power 250 homes every year.
 The crops are fed with organic manure from the anaerobic digestion plant, effectively using last year’s crops to grow the next year’s.
 Dilham Hall Retreats is an important part of this farming family’s business.
 Luke and Louise want to offer others the opportunity to be close to nature and to experience the joys of space and outdoor life.